 A word of caution, do not ask for the sale here!
 The purpose is to genuinely thank them for having you out.
 You ask for the sale when you follow up with the phone call.
 For more on this, read Bob Burg’s great book, Endless Referrals.

 5. Ask for Video Testimonials

-Nothing sets you up to win like social proof: other people vouching for you and the experience they received from your services, because we can’t vouch for ourselves and tell them we are great, right?
+Nothing sets you up to win like a social proof: other people vouching for you and the experience they received from your services because we can’t vouch for ourselves and tell them we are great, right?

 I like how Jeffery Gitomer said it.
 “If we say it, it’s bragging.
 If others say it, it’s proof!”

 Now, I used to collect written testimonials, in fact when I first came to Florida, I would collect them and keep all of them in a binder and carry the binder with me to all of my estimates.
 And then once we built our first website, I had them placed into the website and they are there today, but the funny thing is, as a society, we don’t like to read anymore.